-Title.
+Title

 The title should reflect the general content of the article in as few words as possible.
-A poor title may cause readers to read no further.
+The editors encourage titles that summarize the main findings of the article.

-Names and Addresses.
+Names and Addresses

 The names and addresses of all authors must be complete enough to allow postal correspondence.

-Abstract.
+Please include email and World Wide Web addresses if applicable.

+Abstract

 The abstract should briefly summarize the nature of the research, its results, and the main conclusions.
 Abstracts should be less than 300 words.

-Key Words.
+Key Words

 Key words provide an index for the filing of articles.
 Key words provide the following information (when applicable): 1) Taxonomy (e.g. Reptilia, Squamata, Gekkonidae, Gekko gecko).
 2) Geography (e.g. China, Thailand).
 3) Subject (e.g. taxonomic validity, ecology, biogeography).
 The order of taxonomy, geography, and subject should be observed.

-Text.
+Text

 Manuscripts must be in English and spelling must be correct and consistent.
 Use Webster's New International Dictionary for reference.
 For clarity, use active voice whenever possible.
 For example, the following sentences in active voice are preferable to those in passive voice.

-Active voice:

-"Lizards were extremely common on the site." and "I examined three female snakes."
+Active voice: "Lizards were extremely common on the site." and "I examined three female snakes."

-Passive voice:

-"Lizards were observed to be extremely common on the site." and "Three female snakes were examined."
+Passive voice: "Lizards were observed to be extremely common on the site." and "Three female snakes were examined."

-Abbreviation.
+Abbreviation

 Do not abbreviate unless the full phrase has already appeared.
 Scientific names may be abbreviated only if they have appeared fully in the same paragraph.
 Never begin a sentence with an abbreviation of a scientific name.